matheus23/elm-markdown-transforms/README.md

 I am aware that this decision might be controversial for good reasons.
 After all, we track dependencies precisely for being able to depend on older versions than the most recent one!
 And there might be good reasons for depending on older versions, if you just can't upgrade to a newer version for some reason that is out of your control.

-If there are any downsides I missed, of if you just don't agree with my priorization or anything about this matter, please reach out to me.
+If there are any downsides I missed, of if you just don't agree with my prioritization or anything about this matter, please reach out to me.